NCAR/esds/posts/casper_pbs_dask.md

 ## Using Dask on the New Casper PBS Scheduler

-Starting April 7 2021, the [NCAR Jupyterhub](https://jupyterhub.ucar.edu) will be updated and require users to utilize PBS instead of SLURM.
-This impacts the way Dask is spun up within notebooks... below is an example a configuration suitable for the new configuration.
+Casper will complete a transition from Slurm to the PBS Pro workload manager on April 7, 2021.
+This has implications for how to spin up a Dask cluster, including via the [NCAR Jupyterhub](https://jupyterhub.ucar.edu).

+Below is an example script suitable for the new configuration using the `PBSCluster` function from `dask_jobqueue`.
+Note that the `ncar_jobqueue` package [requires updating](https://github.com/NCAR/ncar-jobqueue/issues/40) to work with the new configuration.

 ### Example using new Casper-batch login